Sustainability

 International development

-Successful graduates will be well-equipped to work in international organizations, governmental and private institutions, and NGOs, with the objective of designing, evaluating and implementing policies related to international development, trade and migration policies.
+Successful graduates will be well-equipped to work in international organizations, governmental and private institutions, and NGOs, with the objective of designing, evaluating, and implementing policies related to international development, trade, and migration policies.

-- Advanced Behavioral Economics and Finance
+- Advanced Behavioral Economics

 - Behavioral Economics and Finance